cpplibv/libv/LIBV-TODO.md

 event
 	libv.ui: Every event: focus, mouse, key, char shall provide access to the entire state universe libv.ui: if 'everything' 'above' is done re-read the requirements of mouse events and verify if all of them are met

-interactive
-	libv.ui: Make a sandbox for a input->button->label->list libv.ui: implement button (and other interactive component) callback system aka: signal-slot

 component
 	libv.ui: atlas definition/parsing